Rayckey/ActuatorController_ROS/README.md

 2.Frequently used unmodifiable parameters<br>
 3.Infrequently used modifiable parameters<br>
 4.Infrequently used unmodifiable parameters<br>
-The most accessed parameters can be inquired or modified using ROS messages and services, the less used parameters are only accesable through the ROS Parameter server.
+The most accessed parameters can be inquired or modified using ROS messages and services, the less used parameters are only accessible through the ROS Parameter server.
 The unmodifiable information can only be viewed using ROS services
 You can easily see the messages/services typies using:
 ```
 $ rostopic type ${TOPIC_NAME}